guenchi/loko/README.md

 qemu-system-x86_64 -enable-kvm -kernel loko -m 1024 -serial stdio
 ```

-There are these additional options you can try:
+If you create a script with this command then you can easily run it as

-* Get debug output from the scheduler in a special window in QEMU:
+an "Inferior Scheme" in e.g. Emacs.
+There are some additional options
-  `-debugcon vc`.
+you can try:

 * Add files to `/boot` using `-initrd filename`.
 * Set environment variables with e.g. `-append
   LOKO_LIBRARY_PATH=/boot`.